Maria Maksakova (mezzo-soprano, born 1977): Personal life

 Maksakova has German citizenship since she was born in Germany to a German father.

-She has a son, Ilya, and daughter, Lyudmila, from a relationship with convicted felon and prominent thief in law Vladimir Tyurin.
+She was in a relationship with convicted felon and prominent thief in law Vladimir Tyurin.

 Maksakova married former fellow Russian MP Denis Voronenkov (who also had two children from a previous relationship) in March 2015.
 Their son was born in April 2016.
 The couple met while working on a bill regulating the export of cultural artefacts.
-At the time, Voronenkov was an MP for the Communist Party of the Russian Federation.
+At the time, Voronenkov was a member of the Russian State Duma.

 Voronenkov and Maksakova moved to Kyiv, Ukraine, in October 2016 after the Russian Prosecutor-General's Office refused to launch a probe against Voronenkov recommended by the Investigative Committee of Russia.
-He was allegedly involved in an illegal property seizure (worth 127 million rubles) in Moscow.

 In December 2016, Voronenkov became a Ukrainian citizen; according to Voronenkov, he was persecuted in Russia by the Russian Federal Security Service for speaking out against president Vladimir Putin and Kremlin policies, including the alleged drug trafficking by the FSB.
 On 23 March 2017, Voronenkov was murdered in Kyiv.
-Earlier that month, a court in Moscow had sanctioned Voronenkov's arrest in absentia in connection with his alleged illegal property seizure in Moscow.
-After the killing of her husband, Maksakova was reportedly given personal protection by the Ukrainian Security Service.
-The Office of the Prosecutor General of Ukraine has named Maksakova's former partner Vladimir Tyurin as the organizer of the murder of Voronenkov.
-In October 2017, Makskova said there was proof to confirm this.
-However, in April 2019, she claimed that Tyurin was innocent.
+Earlier that month, a court in Moscow had sanctioned Voronenkov's arrest in absentia.
+After the death of her husband, Maksakova was reportedly given personal protection by the Ukrainian Security Service.